-General and administrative expenses, which were approximately \$8.6 million in 2022, approximately \$3.7 million in 2021 and approximately \$1.1 million in 2020, consist of personnelrelated expenses for corporate, executive, finance, and other administrative functions, expenses for outside professional services, including legal, audit, accounting services and other costs related to our status as a public company as well as expenses for facilities, depreciation, and travel.
+General and administrative expenses, which were approximately \$8.6 million in 2022, approximately \$3.7 million in 2021 and approximately \$1.1 million in 2020, consist of personnel-related expenses for corporate, executive, finance, and other administrative functions, expenses for outside professional services, including legal, audit, accounting services and other costs related to our status as a public company as well as expenses for facilities, depreciation, and travel.
 Personnel related expenses consist of salaries, benefits, foreign exchange rate impact and share-based compensation.
 The increase of approximately \$4.9 million in 2022 was primarily caused by an increase in labor cost and share-based compensation costs of approximately \$2 million and \$2.3 million which was attributed to additional legal, accounting, and general overhead costs resulting from our status as a public company, most notably directors and officers (D&O) insurance.
-The increase of approximately \$2.6 million in 2021 was primarily caused by an increase in personnel related costs of approximately \$1.3 million.
+The additional legal, accounting, and general overhead costs resulting from our status as a public company, most notably \$1.3 million.
 Approximately \$0.7 million was attributed to additional legal, accounting, and general overhead costs resulting from our status as a public company, most notably directors and officers (D&O) insurance.